msucedo/HWdapp/README.md

 > - ethers - bridge react and hardhat (interact with your contract from the front-end)

 - I'm having issues compiling and running the project, what should I do?
-> go to the terminal, write down the error and try googling it.
+> go to the terminal, write down the error and try googling it, if no luck ping me @msaucedo#2231 at discord.

 - What is that run.js and deploy.js files for?
 > After building your smart contract, you will need to test it.
 Even tho testing on a testnet is way more fun, sometimes we need to test locally.